alnoki/AAAAAA/docs/index.rst

    .. tip::
       Hit ``enter`` twice after copy-pasting the above contents

 #.
 How about some :xref:`factorials <factorial-definition>`?
-The "factorial of
-   x" is represented by:
+   :xref:`Factorials <factorial-definition>` are an example of a mathematical concept that you can document in ``LaTeX`` and calculate in :xref:`Python`.
+The "factorial of x" is represented by:

    .. math::
       x! = \begin{cases}